mallocator/Elasticsearch-Exporter/README.md

 I try to find all the bugs and have tests to cover all cases, but since I'm working on this project alone, it's easy to miss something.
 Also I'm trying to think of new features to implement, but most of the time I add new features because someone asked me for it.
 So please report any bugs or feature request to mallox@pyxzl.net or file an issue directly on [Github](https://github.com/mallocator/Elasticsearch-Exporter/issues).
+Before submitting a bug report specific to your problem, try running the same command and verbose mode `-v` so that I have some additional information to work with.
 Thanks!

 ## Donations